ldunston222/tme_databricks_demo_001/tme_lab_assembler/README.md

 - (Optional) Notebook JSON (VS Code preview only): `tme_lab_assembler/notebooks/lab_assembler_mvp_local.ipynb`
 - Terraform module: `tme_lab_assembler/infra/terraform/mvp/`

+## Azure reference module (first MVP target)

+This repo includes an Azure-only reference module that provisions a small, reliable baseline:
+- VNet + subnet + NSG
+- 2 Ubuntu Linux VMs with Nginx installed via cloud-init
+- Public load balancer on port 80
+- Azure DNS zone + A records (root + vm1/vm2)

+Module path:
+- `tme_lab_assembler/infra/terraform/azure_nginx_lb_dns/`

+DNS note:
+- Creating an Azure DNS zone named `joespizza.com` will succeed, but **public resolution requires you to delegate the domain at your registrar to the Azure DNS name servers** for that zone.

 ## Tfvars-only notebook (current MVP)

 If you want to start with *only* generating Terraform inputs (no apply/destroy), run: